Basal Cell Carcinoma Excision - What Can You Expect?

-Today I had another excision of a similar cell-- it was smaller than the first one but close to the site of the original one.
-I recognized it early -- didn't put of having it checked out like I did the first one.
+Today about 18 months after this procedure, I had another excision of a similar cell.
+It was but located close to the site of the original one.
+I recognized it early and didn't put of having it checked out like I did the first one.

-I really didn't want to do this again, but I think doing it sooner is better than putting it off for a year, as I did before.
+I really didn't want to do this again but I think doing it sooner was better than putting it off for a year, as I did before.

 This one was lower and closer to my lip.
-The procedure was quicker and required three stitches.
-It feels better than my first one did on the first day.
-I will update in days or weeks to come.
+The procedure was quicker and required only three stitches.
+It felt better than my first one did on the first day.

-Yes, as I had surmised, earlier is better in all ways.
+Yes, as I expected, earlier is better in all ways.
 It was much faster healing, and all seems well now, more than a year after my second surgery.

 What is that spot on my skin?